hoangduytran/blender-manual/manual/grease_pencil/modes/edit/tools.rst

 Transform
    Tool to adjust the objects translation, rotations and scale.

-Extrude :kbd:`E`
-   Extrusion tools duplicate points, while keeping the new geometry connected with the original points.

 Radius :kbd:`Alt-S`
    Expand or contract the thickness radius of the selected points.